Orbifolds from a metric viewpoint: Metric characterization of orbifold coverings

 \section{Metric characterization of orbifold coverings}

 In this section we prove Theorem \ref{thm:covering_prop}.
-Recall that the restriction of a submetry $f:X\To Y$ to the preimage $f^{-1}(Z)$ of any subset $Z\subseteq Y$ is a submetry with respect to the restricted metrics, and that the composition of two submetries is again a submetry.
+Recall that given a metric space $(Y,d)$ we call its restriction to a subspace $Z\subset Y$ the \emph{restricted metric} on $Y$, and the metric on $Y$ which measures the infimum of the lengths of paths between two points in $Y$ the \emph{induced length metric}.
+Also recall that the restriction of a submetry $f:X\To Y$ to the preimage $f^{-1}(Z)$ of any subset $Z\subseteq Y$ is a submetry with respect to the restricted metrics, and that the composition of two submetries is again a submetry.
 This implies that a map $p : \Orb \To Y$ satisfies condition $(ii)$ of Theorem \ref{thm:covering_prop} if it is a \emph{discrete} submetry, i.e. a submetry with discrete fibers.
 It is also easy to see that condition $(ii)$ of Theorem \ref{thm:covering_prop} is satisfied if $Y$ is an $n$-dimensional Riemannian orbifold and $p : \Orb \To Y$ is a covering of orbifolds.
 We will show the converse by induction on the dimension.
-Moreover, at the end of this section we show that both conditions imply that the map $p$ is a weak submetry (see Lemma \ref{lem:weak_submetry_implied}) and thus a submetry if $\Orb$ is complete.
+Moreover, at the end of this section we show that both conditions imply that the map $p$ is a weak submetry (see Lemma \ref{lem:weak_submetry_implied}), and a submetry if $\Orb$ is complete.
 This will complete the proof of Theorem \ref{thm:covering_prop}.